Photo by Sabrina Claros for Ayurganic

 Ayurvastra clothing is made from organic cotton fabric that has been permeated with special herbs and oils.
 The process starts with 100% hand-loomed organic cotton or silk that is dyed in herbal infusions for both color and health purposes.

-Those natural, organic yarns are dyed by hand using plants that contain medicinal properties.
-The dye bath infuses the fibers with the lovely natural colors of these plants, along with their healing components.
+The natural yarns are dyed by hand using plants that contain medicinal properties.
+The dye bath infuses the fibers with the natural colors of these plants, along with their healing components.
 The yarns are then woven into fabric, and made into clothing or bedding.

 The temperatures of the dyes, the duration and number of the dye soaks, the blend of herbs, and even the equipment used are carefully controlled.
 These herbs are applied directly to the fabric with the help of natural ingredients, so that the medicinal value of the herbs can be kept intact.